Ecology of Iryna

 Gulls are known for being very loyal to both their partner and their nesting site; some pairs raise chicks in the same spot for several decades.
 Their coloration varies from entirely white to entirely gray, with black markings on their face, neck, wings, and/or tail, as well as black, yellow, orange, or red beaks.
 Gulls are aggressive opportunist omnivores, frequently stealing food from tourists.

 Swifts perch high up on skyscrapers, building nests in any accessible crevices, overhangs, or drainage channels.
 Nests are made from an eclectic mishmash of city trash, held together with saliva.
-Architects often design alcoves into buildings specifically to be used as nesting sites.
+Architects often design alcoves into building facades specifically to be used as nesting sites.
 Their only natural predator is Irynians themselves, who view them as a delicacy in gourmet cuisine.